rickymedrano/VertDocs/docs/FullNodes/raspberry-pi.md

 `Default Windows Directory (Vertcoin): C:\Users\%USER%\AppData\Roaming\Vertcoin`

-While logged into your Raspberry Pi, create a new folder named `vertcoin` on your USB Flash Drive, copy the folders `blocks` and `chainstate` to the `/mnt/vertcoin` folder on your USB Flash Drive.
+While logged into your Raspberry Pi, create a new folder named `vertcoin` on your USB Flash Drive, copy the folder `blocks` and `verthash.dat` to the `/mnt/vertcoin` folder on your USB Flash Drive.
 This will allow us to side-load the Vertcoin blockchain and bootstrap faster than if we had the Raspberry Pi do all the work.

 Consider transferring the `peers.dat` file found in Vertcoin's data directory, this can help prevent failing to connect to peers during initial bootstrapping process.